Alan Thicke: Commercials

 In the 1990s, Thicke was the spokesman for the Canadian division of Woolco department stores until its demise in 1994.
 In 2007, Thicke appeared in a television ad for Tahiti Village, a Las Vegas time-share resort.
 In 2009, Thicke began appearing in TV ads endorsing CCS Medical, a distributor of home-delivered diabetes supplies.
 In 2014, he began representing Optima Tax Relief.

 From 2011, Thicke was the spokesperson for Cambridge Life Solutions, a Canadian company that promised to reduce unsecured consumer debt through a method known as debt settlement, which had been outlawed in the United States by the Federal Trade Commission as a predatory practice in 2010 and was subsequently banned in Ontario in 2015.
 According to Scott Hannah, the president and CEO of the Credit Counseling Society of Canada, the company, which was accused of "bilking thousands of vulnerable Canadians" eventually dominated half of the Canadian market due to Thicke's hiring "as a spokesman who was very credible to Canadians."

 Personal life

 Thicke was married three times: His first marriage, to Days of Our Lives actress Gloria Loring, lasted from 1970 until 1984; they had two sons, Brennan and Robin.
-In 1987 at the age of 40, Thicke began dating 17-year old Kristy Swanson.
-Two years later, they were engaged but never married.
 He married his second wife, Miss World 1990 Gina Tolleson, on 13 August 1994, and had a son, Carter William Thicke, before their divorce was finalized on 29 September 1999.
 In 1999, he met Tanya Callau in Miami, where he was a celebrity host and she was a model.
 They were married from 2005 until his death.

 Thicke lent his name and star power to supporting the Alan Thicke Center for diabetes research.
 Also, for several years in the mid-1980s, Thicke and Gloria Loring were co-hosts of Telemiracle, an annual 20-hour telethon that alternated between Saskatoon and Regina, Saskatchewan, to support programs run by the Kinsmen Club.